-This node should be used together with an active Piezoresistive Effect, Domain Currents multiphysics coupling node.
 Select a Constitutive model - Piezoresistance form or Elastoresistance form.
 For each of the following, the default uses values From material.
 For User defined enter other values in the matrix or field.

-- Specify a Electrical conductivity, zero stress (SI unit: S/m).
-This typically comes from the material added under the Materials node. - For Piezoresistance form, select a Piezoresistance coupling matrix $\Pi_l$ (SI unit: m/ (s·A); note that this is equivalent to $\Omega$ ·m/Pa). - For a Elastoresistance form, select an Elastoresistance coupling matrix $M_l$ (SI unit: $\Omega \cdot m$ ).
+- Specify an Electrical conductivity, zero stress (SI unit: S/m).
+This typically comes from the material added under the Materials node. - For Piezoresistance form, select a Piezoresistance coupling matrix Π_l (SI unit: $\Omega \cdot m / Pa$).

+For a Elastoresistance form, select an Elastoresistance coupling matrix M_l (SI unit: $\Omega \cdot m$).